MaeFlaherty/Obsidian-Vault/The Atom.md

 $$1s^1$$
 *Electron Configuration for Hydrogen*

-Noble Gasses represent the formation of a full shell, so for atoms with lots of electrons you can start at any noble gas and continue from there
+Noble Gasses represent the formation of a full shell, so for atoms with lots of electrons you can start at any noble gas and continue from there, known as **Noble Gas Notation**

 Eg. The Electron Configuration for ${}_{73}Ta$
 $$[Xe], 6s^2, 6p^3$$